Loading

 More lesson pages coming as Dr. Kat's curriculum expands into Classical Quest.

-Dr. Kat is a classical-education math instructor who helps parents understand and teach their children's math curriculum.
-This practice section is built around her pedagogy โ the concepts, the progression, and the "Big Ideas" are hers.
+Dr. Kat is a classical-education math instructor who helps parents understand and teach their students' math curriculum.
+This practice section is built around Dr. Kat's teaching approach — the concepts, progression, and "Big Ideas" are hers.
 Classical Quest provides the practice experience that reinforces what she teaches.